loopbackio/loopback.io/pages/en/lb4/Crafting-LoopBack-4.md

    Always keep in mind that LoopBack are built for developers by developers.
 Our first priority is to make API developers' life easier.
 When we design APIs and user interfaces such as CLI or UI, we want to make sure they are intuitive to our users and natural to their thought process.

-Here are the stages we are marching through toward the final version of LoopBack Next as illustrated below.
+Here are the stages we are marching through toward the final version of LoopBack 4 as illustrated below.

 ![loopback-stack](/images/lb4/loopback-stack.png)